mbruner/mbruner.github.io/spring-integration-ftp.md

-# Spring Integration

-Add failover support to FTP inbound channel
+# Spring Integration - Add failover support to FTP inbound channel

-## Intro: Problem description
+## Problem description

 Imagine a situation when you have FTP server or SAN/NAS (mounted to local system) where all your clients put their's files and you import them into you database.
  Sounds easy, right?
 Actually, it becomes a hard pain when you have distributed environment and you'd like to make your import process reliable.